 Not only was it shocking that healthy young men and women were dying by the millions worldwide, but it was also how they were dying.
 Struck with blistering fevers, nasal hemorrhaging and pneumonia, the patients would drown in their own fluid-filled lungs.

-Only decades later were scientists able to explain the phenomenon now known as “cytokine explosion.”
+Only decades later were scientists able to explain the phenomenon now known as “cytokine storm.”
 When the human body is being attacked by a virus, the immune system sends messenger proteins called cytokines to promote helpful inflammation.
 But some strains of the flu, particularly the H1N1 strain responsible for the Spanish flu outbreak, can trigger a dangerous immune overreaction in healthy individuals.
 In those cases, the body is overloaded with cytokines leading to severe inflammation and the fatal buildup of fluid in the lungs.

 British military doctors conducting autopsies on soldiers killed by this second wave of the Spanish flu described the heavy damage to the lungs as akin to the effects of chemical warfare.